THE FRIENDSHIP FORCE OF SOUTHERN OREGON

 Candidates for elective Club offices shall be members of the Club in good standing and shall be elected for terms as established by the Board.
 An officer may succeed him/herself one time in that office.
 The elected officers shall assume office on January 1.

 The election of officers shall be held at the annual meeting.
-Voting for officers shall be by ballot and shall not be cumulative.
 Only members present and in good standing may vote.
 There shall be no voting by proxy.
-In event of a tie vote, another ballot must be taken.
-If a quorum is present, the affirmative vote of a majority of the members present shall be required to elect each of the officers.
+The affirmative vote of a majority of the members present shall be required to elect each of the officers.
+In the event of a tie vote another ballot must be taken.
 If there is only one nominee for an office, voting for that office may be by voice vote.

 ARTICLE VII: Committees